Getting the Bible to “Click” - GoodKind

 • Doing a crossword puzzle—you know, to keep the brain sharp: It’s fun, so … Click

-In the long run, these short-term clicks eventually give way to long-term rewards: You no longer just want to defeat Phil; you actually like the way your body feels when you hit 10,000 steps.
+In the long run, these short-term clicks eventually give way to long-term rewards: You no longer just want to defeat Phil; you like how your body feels when you hit 10,000 steps.
 But it takes a while to get there.
-A lot of clicks have to happen first.
+A lot of short-term clicks have to happen first to find long-lasting rewards.

-I would contend that people who love the Bible—baklava love, not lima bean love—began with some kind of click.
-A lot of them.
+I would contend that people who love the Bible—baklava love (rich and sweet), not lima bean love (good for you, but doesn't excite)—began with some kind of click

 And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.
 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
 You shall write them on the doorposts of your house and on your gates.